 Many homeowners have begun harvesting rainwater to reduce their household water use.
-This practice is often considered one of the components of off-grid water systems, it reduces your water bill while conserving local water resources and helping recharge groundwater.
+This practice is often considered one of the components of off-grid water systems.
+It reduces your water bill while conserving local water resources and helping recharge groundwater.
 However, rainwater harvesting is a legal gray area in the United States.
 Currently, no federal laws allow, forbid, or regulate the collection of rainwater.
-As a result, it’s specifically a state issue, with each state having different water laws regulating its collection and usage.
+As a result, it’s specifically a state issue, with each state government passing different water laws regulating its collection and usage.

-In this article, we’ll help you understand your rights on water harvesting by looking into the laws, benefits, and restrictions for rainwater collection in each state.
+In this article, I’ll help you understand your rights to rainwater harvesting by looking into the laws, benefits, and restrictions for rainwater collection in each state.

 Get a Water Treatment Estimate in 30 Seconds